-- A completed Vic & Oby Scholarship Application Form
+- A complete Vic&Oby Scholarship Fund Application Form

-- 1-2 page typed (double spaced) personal statement or essay.
-The statement of essay should discuss the positive values you have drawn from being an immigrant in the U.S. and how the Applicant intends to use those values to create a better life for themselves and/or their family.
+- Personal statement (12 point, 1-2 pages, typed, double-spaced, 1″ by 1″ margins).
+The personal statement should discuss the positive values the Applicant has drawn from being an immigrant in the U.S. and how s/he intends to use those values to create a better life for themselves and/or their family.

-- OPTIONAL: Proof of current immigrant status (i.e. copy of visa, birth certificate, lawful permanent resident card, or naturalization certificate)
+- OPTIONAL: Proof of current immigrant status (such as copy of visa, birth certificate, lawful permanent resident card, or naturalization certificate)

-- Download and complete the Vic & Oby Scholarship Application Form
+- Download and complete the Vic&Oby Scholarship Fund Application Form.

-- A counselor or principal must complete the bottom portion of the application form on page three.
+- A counselor or principal must complete the bottom portion of the application form on the last page.

 - The applicant must submit the completed and signed application alongside supporting documents by mail to: